 From my perspective, the Poptropica community has had its ebbs and flows.
 Since joining back in 2017, I’ve always viewed the PHB as not just a blog, but as a of the community.
 While being a reliable source of information and news, the PHB helps bring together Poptropica fans, me included, providing space for people to share valued ideas, theories and stories.
 Through thick and thin, I’ve learned to appreciate the space we’re granted, and the community we share.

 5. How has your PHB career surprised you?

-During my time with the PHB, I’m always pleasantly surprised when it comes to our community engagement events such as the Tribal Tournament and the Poppies.
+During my time with the PHB, I’m always pleasantly surprised when it comes to our community engagement events such as the and the .
 It’s such an honor to be a part of these positive, unifying, and genuinely fun experiences in our community!

 Sporty Boa – Halloween 2020

 Sporty Boa – Halloween 2022